marijnh/Eloquent-JavaScript/00_intro.md

 {{index [JavaScript, "availability of"], "casual computing"}}

-Language-based interfaces, which at one point were the main method of interacting with computers, have largely been replaced with easier, more constrained interfaces.
-But they are still there, if you know where to look.
+At one point language-based interfaces, such as the BASIC and DOS prompts of the 80s and 90s, were the main method of interacting with computers.
+Those have largely been replaced with visual interfaces, which are easier to learn but offer less freedom.
+Computer languages are still there, if you know where to look.
 One such language, JavaScript, is built into every modern web ((browser)) and is thus available on almost every device.

 {{indexsee "web browser", browser}}